97westgate/claimscartel/ideas.md

 Provide frequent early rewards and feedback
 Make the initial growth feel more impactful
 Teach game mechanics gradually through natural progression

+unlocks the next thing within company goals, unlocks should be close to locks policy is a dot on the map, each dot produces money see there's a hospital outside the map, then start going in that direction Employees need to be dropped onto the hospital and the hospital is pulsating as long as an employee is there.
+Regional manager can click a certain area.
+See competitors on the map and buy the person.
+Swallow animation is funny.
+Their color changes to my color.
+Let user choose their favorite color to begin with - meaningful choice.

+All names and stuff should be funnier.

+One thing should grow the coverage area, one should sell policies.

+END GAME:
+Wow you won capitalism.
+Good job!
+Great!
+Here's a sticker.
+Avoid going to the board meeting in December.